Managing expense reimbursements manually can be time-consuming and frustrating.

 Communication and Enforcement

-- Employee Education: Distribute the policy document to all employees and explain key points during training sessions.
+- Employee education: Distribute the policy document to all employees and explain key points during training sessions.

-- Approval Process: Establish an approval process for expense reports, specifying who has authority to approve based on expense amount.
+- Approval process: Establish an approval process for expense reports, specifying who has authority to approve based on expense amount.

 - Consequences: Outline potential consequences for violating the policy, such as non-reimbursement of expenses or disciplinary action.